rodrigocastillogl/mocap_project/README.md

         * `class Skeleton`

-            Defines a parameterized skeleton for Mocap data, by means of  the following attributes:
+            Defines a parameterized skeleton for MoCap data, by means of  the following attributes:
             `offsets`, `num_joints`, `parents`, `children`, `joints_left` and `joints_right`.

             You can get joint positions using the `forward_kinematics` method.

     * **mocap_dataset.py**

-        * `class MocapDataset`: Dataset object for Motion Capture
+        * `class MocapDataset`

-            You can load MoCap data using this class.
+            Dataset object for Motion Capture.
+You can load and store MoCap data using this class.
             It is stored in a dictironary with the following structure:

             `self._data` -> `subject` -> `action` -> `rotations`, `trajectory`, `positions`, `euler_angles`.

             It has a `Skeleton` object as attribute where offsets and hierarchy are defined.
             Then , data from all subjects in the dataset are fitted to this skeleton.

-            `MocapSatset['subject']` returns data of `'subject'`, which is a dictionary of actions, etc.
+            `MocapDatset['subject']` returns data of `'subject'`, which is a dictionary of actions, etc.

     * **quaternet.py**

-        * `class QuaterNet`:
+        * `class QuaterNet`

             Defines the Network architechture proposed by Pavllo, Grangier and Auli, given by the following Figure: